'Cancer Needs To Be Stopped': Despite 7 Strokes, Man Bikes Across Country In Memory Of Friend Who Died Of Breast Cancer

 Black Bear Remains On The Loose In East Falls Section Of Philadelphia

-That is expect for a pretty major setback this past January on an icy day in Jim Thorpe, when he was knocked unconscious by a slab of ice which flew from a passing car.
+That is except for a pretty major setback this past January on an icy day in Jim Thorpe, when he was knocked unconscious by a slab of ice which flew from a passing car.

 “I don’t remember a whole lot because I didn’t see the ice coming,” he said.